Protecting Your Partners, Directors, and Key Employees

-It is one of the most technical, high-risk areas of financial planning — and when it is structured incorrectly, the consequences are financially devastating for businesses, partners, and families.
+Business life insurance is one of the most technical, high-risk areas of financial planning — and when it is structured incorrectly, the consequences are financially devastating for businesses, partners, and families.

+This is why many brokers avoid it altogether.
 And why those who attempt it often make critical mistakes.

 Here is a scenario we see far too often:

+A business partner passes away unexpectedly.
 The business must continue.
 Staff must be paid.
 Clients must be retained.

 The deceased partner's spouse asks a simple question: